rticommunity/rticonnextdds-examples/examples/partitions/cs/README.txt

 Note: If you are using Visual Studio Express add the -express option to the command, i.e.,

-rtiddsgen -language C# -example i86Win32dotnet4.0 -express -ppDisble partitions.idl
+rtiddsgen -language C# -example i86Win32dotnet4.0 -express -ppDisable partitions.idl

 File C:\local\polling_partitions\cs\partitions_subscriber.cs already
 exists and will not be replaced with updated content.
 If you would like to get a